slicvic/geoip/README.md

 # GeoIP
-A library for finding the location of an IP address, such as city, state, postal code, country, latitude, and longitude.
+A library to find the geographic location of an IP address, including latitude, longitude, city, state, zip code, and country.

 # Install
 You can install the library using [composer](https://getcomposer.org/).
 Add these lines in your composer.json: